johnemyers/iste-612/checkpoint-2/checkpoint-2.md

 \newpage

-The line count is identified for each of the filtered documents, i.e. the documents with at least three words.
-A time series plot for the line count across the documents is shown in Figure \ref{lineCount}.
+In addition, a line count was computed for each of the filtered documents (documents with at least three words).
+A series plot by Document ID/Name for the line count across the documents is shown in Figure \ref{lineCount}.

 ![Line Count Series Plot\label{lineCount}](./images/LineCountSeriesPlot.png)